-The following individuals who are acting on behalf of an organization that provides services to individuals at risk of experiencing an opioid overdose or training in the administration of naloxone, e.g., non-profit organization, community service board, or behavioral health authority, may dispense naloxone pursuant to a standing order to a person to administer to another person believed to be experiencing or about to experience a life-threatening opioid overdose and shall follow this protocol when dispensing naloxone as authorized in subsection Y of §54.1-3408:
+The following individuals who are acting on behalf of an organization that provides services to individuals at risk of experiencing an opioid overdose or training in the administration of naloxone, e.g., non-profit organization, community service board, or behavioral health authority, may dispense naloxone pursuant to a standing order to a person to administer to another person believed to be experiencing or about to experience a life-threatening opioid overdose and shall follow this protocol when dispensing naloxone as authorized in subsection Y of § 54.1-3408:

-• A person who is acting on behalf of such organization may dispense formulations for intranasal administration or an autoinjector formulation;

-• A person who is authorized by the Department of Behavioral Health and Developmental Services to train individuals on the proper administration of naloxone by and proper disposal of a hypodermic needle or syringe may dispense formulations for intranasal administration, autoinjector formulation, or an injectable naloxone formulation with a hypodermic needle or syringe, if the organization has obtained a controlled substances registration from the Board of Pharmacy at no charge.
+- A person who is acting on behalf of such organization may dispense formulations for intranasal administration or an autoinjector formulation; - A person who is authorized by the Department of Behavioral Health and Developmental Services to train individuals on the proper administration of naloxone by and proper disposal of a hypodermic needle or syringe may dispense formulations for intranasal administration, autoinjector formulation, or an injectable naloxone formulation with a hypodermic needle or syringe, if the organization has obtained a controlled substances registration from the Board of Pharmacy at no charge. - Note: Virginia Code § 54.1-3408(Y) does not currently authorize the dispensing of opioid antagonists other than naloxone.